$10 Raise

-$10 Raise is a 1935 American comedy film directed by George Marshall, written by Henry Johnson and Lou Breslow, and starring Edward Everett Horton, Karen Morley, Alan Dinehart, Glen Boles, Berton Churchill and Rosina Lawrence.
+$10 Raise (also known as Mr. Faintheart and 10 Dollar Raise) is a 1935 American comedy film directed by George Marshall and starring Edward Everett Horton, Karen Morley, Alan Dinehart, Glen Boles, Berton Churchill and Rosina Lawrence.
+It was written by Henry Johnson and Lou Breslow based on the 1921 film The Ten Dollar Raise written by Peter B. Kyne.
 It was released on May 4, 1935, by Fox Film Corporation.

 Plot

 Hubert T. Wilkins is a bookkeeper who is encouraged by his romantic interest, Emily Converse, to ask his boss, Mr. Bates, for a $10 pay rise.
 He is then fired and has no money for his and Emily's wedding.
 He seeks to invest in property to regain his fortune.